The Witch (TV series)

 The Witch is a 2025 South Korean television series starring Park Jin-young and Roh Jeong-eui.
 Directed by Kim Tae-gyun, it is based on the webtoon of the same name by Kang Full.
 It aired on Channel A from February 15 to March 16, 2025, every Saturday and Sunday at 21:15 (KST).
 It is also available for streaming on TVING, Netflix and Lifetime in South Korea, U-Next in Japan, and Viu and Viki in selected regions.

 Synopsis

-The woman called "The Witch" — if you approach her, you die.
-At first, it was curiosity and admiration, but Lee Dong-jin, as he embraces Park Mi-jeong's world, comes to feel compassion for her.
-As everyone who approaches her suffers tragic events, Mi-jeong, overwhelmed by guilt, runs away from the world.
-A man who threw away his life to break the law of death and a woman who, in truth, wanted to be remembered by someone.
-The story of two people who become each other's salvation at the end of their unyielding journey.
+Ever since her mother died giving birth to her, Park Mi-jeong has been the subject of gossip.
+Her unique and mysterious aura attracts attention, but since all the boys who get close to her get injured or killed, people start calling her a "witch," eventually driving her away from the world.
+As an adult, Mi-jeong leads a very solitary life, working as an English translator from a secluded apartment, only emerging early in the morning when no one is around.

+Lee Dong-jin attended high school with Mi-jeong, but never spoke to her despite his curiosity and admiration.
+Firmly convinced that she was not a witch, he studied statistics to analyze her case and, ten years later, has become one of the most highly regarded data miners in the field.
+One day Dong-jin meets Mi-jeong by chance on the Seoul subway and, seeing that strange events continue to happen around her, begins to investigate her past and secretly follow her to identify a pattern.